Stock market today: Wall Street slumps and 10-year yield tumbles below 4% on slowing economy

 While analysts said such spending will have an impact on its results, Meta Platforms highlighted how it’s already seeing some benefits from it, including traction with its AI glasses.

 Amazon and Apple, which like Meta Platforms are also members of the “Magnificent Seven,” will report their latest results after trading finishes for the day.
-Apple fell 0.8%, and Amazon added 0.1%.
+Apple fell 1%, and Amazon dropped 1.2%.

 In the bond market, the yield on the 10-year Treasury slumped to 3.98% from 4.04% late Wednesday and from 4.70% in April.